-- The City of Livermore's Urban Water Management Plan identifies some of the impacts related to water demand and climate change and suggests increasing the use of recycled water. - The City of Newark's Climate Action Plan goals and priorities are supported by their General Plan.
-Policies are incorporated to reduce Newark's contribution to climate change as well by encouraging transit-oriented development, increasing transportation options, and planning for rising sea-levels. - The City of Oakland has adopted a document referred to as the "resiliency playbook."
+- Shoreline Adaptation Master Plan (completed in February 2021) to identify the strategies and projects needed to address sea-level rise. - The City of Livermore's Urban Water Management Plan identifies some of the impacts related to water demand and climate change and suggests increasing the use of recycled water. - The City of Newark's Climate Action Plan goals and priorities are supported by their General Plan.
+Policies are incorporated to reduce Newark's contribution to climate change as well by encouraging transit-oriented development, increasing transportation options, and planning for rising sea levels. - The City of Oakland has adopted a document referred to as the "resiliency playbook."
 The Resilient Oakland playbook is a holistic set of strategies and actions to tackle systemic, interdependent challenges.
-This includes equitable access to quality education and jobs, housing security, community safety, and vibrant infrastructure, which will better prepare the City for shocks like earthquakes and climate change impacts. - Oro Linda Sanitary District's Pipeline Program is well aligned with adaption to climate change.
-At an average rate of 1.5 percent per year of pipe replacement, the District will have replaced nearly two-thirds of its collection system with HDPE pipe in the next 50 years.
-HDPE is a flexible and jointless piping system that is expected to reduce infiltration in our system over time.
-Less infiltration will counter the impacts of higher-intensity storms. - The City of Piedmont has adopted a Natural Resources and Sustainability Element that identifies policies related to sustainability, with an overall goal of reducing water use by 20 percent.
+This includes equitable access to quality education and jobs, housing security, community safety, and vibrant infrastructure, which will better prepare the City for shocks like earthquakes and climate change impacts. - Oro Loma Sanitary District's Pipeline Program is well aligned with adaptation to climate change.
+Over the next 10 years, the District will be replacing 1.5 percent/year of its system and will have replaced nearly two-thirds of its collection system with HDPE pipe in the next 50 years.
+The HDPE piping system is expected to reduce infiltration over time, which will counter the impacts of higher-intensity storms. - The City of Piedmont has adopted a Natural Resources and Sustainability Element that identifies policies related to sustainability, with an overall goal of reducing water use by 20 percent.
 The City has also adopted a Climate Action Plan that includes specific adaptation objectives and corresponding action items to specifically deal with minimizing risks from flooding, excessive heat, and other extreme events, such as earthquakes. - The City of Pleasanton's Climate Action Plan identifies potential vulnerabilities to the City as a result of climate change while also adopting strategic measures for adaptation.
 The goals of the City's CAP include adaptations to the following identified vulnerabilities: public health, water management, agricultural and local food, ecosystems and biodiversity, and energy management. - The City of San Leandro has adopted a Climate Action Plan that outlines goals covering four basic categories: building energy use, transportation and land use, waste reduction and recycling, and municipal operations.
-However, it does not appear that the plan includes specific resiliency or adaptive measures but instead focuses on limiting the City and its residents' contributions to climate change rather than reacting to its impacts. - Union City has an adopted Climate Action Plan that identifies specific impacts as a result of climate change and needed adaptation and resiliency measures.
-These include examining the existing flood water system and determining the existing resiliency that exists as well as completion of various projects, such as the Salt Ponds Restoration Project, which aids in absorbing flood waters and slowly releases them back into the Bay.
+However, it does not appear that the plan includes specific resiliency or adaptive measures but instead focuses on limiting the City and its residents' contributions to climate change rather than reacting to its impacts.

-- The Union Sanitary District addresses items such as sea-level rise in its various assessment documents in order to prevent extreme events from inhibiting District operations. - Zone 7 Water Agency's Urban Water Management Plan addresses local climate as well as water supply resiliency to determine if adaptive measures or policies need to be implemented in order to ensure service delivery to customers within the service area.
+- Union City has an adopted Climate Action Plan that identifies specific impacts as a result of climate change and needed adaptation and resiliency measures.
+These include examining the existing flood water system and determining the existing resiliency that exists as well as completion of various projects, such as the Salt Ponds Restoration Project, which aids in absorbing flood waters and slowly releases them back into the Bay. - The Union Sanitary District addresses items such as sea-level rise in its various assessment documents in order to prevent extreme events from inhibiting District operations. - Zone 7 Water Agency's Urban Water Management Plan addresses local climate as well as water supply resiliency to determine if adaptive measures or policies need to be implemented in order to ensure service delivery to customers within the service area. - To provide a resilient water supply in the region in the face of climate change there should be closer collaboration between water and wastewater agencies to maximize the use of wastewater through water recycling and potable reuse.